aissam-ahbar/Angular-Project-Structure/angular-app/README.md

 Provides version information for all packages installed into node_modules by the npm client.
 See npm documentation for details.
 If you use the yarn client, this file will be yarn.lock instead.

-## src/

-Source files for the root-level application project.

 ## node_modules/

 Provides npm packages to the entire workspace.
 Workspace-wide node_modules dependencies are visible to all projects.